Hippasusss/WiggleCam/log.md

 Just reaquainted myself with past-me's code.
 Everything was working for one camera.

-I have four cameras though. so I've piged that in the bin and started converting the client/server to work with more than one camera.
+I have four cameras though. so I've pinged that in the bin and started converting the client/server to work with more than one camera.

 Then will have to set up some sort of messaging system so as the main Pi can tell the wee pis when to take a photo/when to start previewing.